![]() |

 - Analyse the importance of history in the establishment and development of the People’s Republic of China.

-- Discuss critically issues relating to history and heritage in contemporary China.
+- Formulate critically various issues relating to history, memory, and heritage in contemporary China.

-- Explain the importance of history and historical consciousness for the future of the Chinese state and society.
+- Discuss the importance of history and historical consciousness for the future of the Chinese state and society.

 Offer Semester and Day of Teaching